 - Property taxes: You can deduct the taxes you pay your local government.

-- Utilities: If you cover any utilities for your tenant, you can deduct that from your taxes.
+- Utilities: If you cover any utilities for your tenant, you can

 There are many tax benefits to owning buy and hold rental properties.
 If you have questions, it’s always best to seek advice from a certified accountant.

 Jay Chang, a civil engineering graduate from UCLA, is an active investor, developer, writer, and Founder of Hestia Capital.
 He moved to Phnom Penh, Cambodia in 2020 and is now investing in real estate and other business opportunities in both the U.S. and Cambodia.
 Before starting his own business, Jay worked at CIM Group and Pankow Builders as a construction manager.
 He's also part of the real estate investment group called MultifamilyMasters.
 Jay aspires to develop projects that bring the communities together.
 When he has free time, he travels, plays basketball, and snowboards.